-How to Actually Fix Windows Language List Keyboard Shortcuts
+How to Actually Fix Windows’s Language List Keyboard Shortcuts

-In biblical studies, if you’re writing anything at all technical, you’re going to need to type text in different languages.1 That’s much easier now than it has been thanks to the wonderful invention of Unicode.
+In biblical studies, if you’re writing anything technical, you’re going to need to type in different languages.1 That’s much easier now than it has been, however, thanks to the wonderful invention of Unicode.

-You can now have multiple different input language keymaps for one physical keyboard.
+You can now have multiple different language keymaps for one physical keyboard.
 So, you can use the keys lo/gos to type λόγος.
+But the text will display as λόγος no matter what Unicode font you use.
+You can also create your own shortcuts to change among keymaps for different languages.

-And you can specify keyboard shortcuts for switching among the different input languages.
+You can specify shortcuts for switching among different input languages you have installed.
 For example, you might use

 • Alt+Shift+2 to start typing in Greek,